Grupo Simec to Idle Steelmaking Operations Indefinitely at Its Republic Steel Mills in Canton, Ohio and Lackawanna, N.Y.

 Consolidation of production to Grupo Simec's state-of-the-art Tlaxcala, Mexico mill enables more competitive pricing, increased environmental responsibility, and enhanced product quality.

 GUADALAJARA, Mexico, Aug.
-10, 2023 /PRNewswire/ -- Grupo Simec, a leading international producer of special bar quality (SBQ) steel, steel wire, rebar, and commercial and structural steel long products, today announced it will indefinitely idle steelmaking operations at its Republic Steel mills in Canton, Ohio, and Lackawanna, N.Y.
+10, 2023 /PRNewswire/ -- Grupo Simec (AMEX:SIM), a leading international producer of special bar quality (SBQ) steel, steel wire, rebar, and commercial and structural steel long products, today announces it will indefinitely idle steelmaking operations at its Republic Steel mills in Canton, Ohio, and Lackawanna, N.Y.

 During the idling, Republic Steel's U.S. customers will be served via Grupo Simec's state-of-the-art steel mill in Tlaxcala, Mexico.
 U.S. customers will experience no interruption in service.
 As a result of the consolidation, about 500 Republic Steel employees will be furloughed indefinitely.